whosonfirst/go-rasterzen/README.md

 RASTERD_S3_DSN = bucket={BUCKET} prefix={PREFIX} region={REGION} credentials=iam:
 ```

+### Lambda, API Gateway and CloudFront

+If you are running your API Gateway instance behind a CloudFront distribution make sure you configure the behaviour associated with your API Gateway cache settings to cache requests using all query parameters or at least the `api_key` query parameter (which is passed along with requests to fetch raw Nextzen tile data).

+You should also configure your behaviour to include the `Origin` and `Accept` headers when it cache requests.

 ### Lambda, API Gateway and images

 In order for requests to produce PNG output (rather than a base64 encoded string) you will need to do a few things.